-With there being so many different models to take in, though, we thought we'd lay out the whole 2019 lineup announced so far, from the high-end OLEDs to newly announced 8K NanoCell TVs, in one, admittedly long, piece.
+With there being so many different models to take in, though, we thought we'd lay out the whole 2020 lineup announced so far, in one (admittedly quite long) piece.

 It’s worth noting that specs might change by the time these TVs reach store shelves later this year, but for the most part what you’ll see below are the final specs and features in the final product.